gbgmc/gb-tools/readme.md

 * **name** can be any string.
 * **version** is not really used atm.
-* **dependencies** is an array of paths to other manifests coontaining files required by this game mode.
+* **dependencies** is an array of paths to other manifests containing files required by the game mode.
 * **files** is an array of paths to files used in the game mode.
 Files paths can use glob patterns.

 ### Config